 In June 1998, the FASB issued SFAS No. 133, "Accounting for Derivative Instruments and Hedging Activities", which establishes accounting and reporting standards for derivative instruments, including certain derivative instruments embedded in other contracts, and for hedging activities.
-The statement is effective for fiscal years beginning after June 15, 1999.
+As issued, SFAS No. 133 was effective for fiscal years beginning after June 15, 1999.
+In June 1999, the FASB issued SFAS No. 137, "Accounting for Derivative Instruments and Hedging Activities-Deferral of the Effective Date of FASB Statement No. 133".
+SFAS No. 137 defers the effective date of SFAS No. 133 for one year to fiscal years beginning after June 15, 2000.
 The Company is in the process of evaluating the impact of adopting SFAS No. 133.